RichardCorbett/PROFYLE_TMB/README.md

 1. Annotate with snpEff
 1. Calculate MSI with msisensor

+## Getting started

+This container is designed to be run using Singularity.
+Version 3.0.1-104.g4feafc42.dirty.el7 was used during testing.

+To download the container: TBD

+To run you must provide the absolute paths to files that are required.
+This can be done by using the --bind parameters to singularity like this:

+singularity run --bind /path/to/reference/fasta:/ref,/path/to/tumour_bam/folder/:/tumour_path,/path/to/normal_bam/folder/:/normal_path PROFYLE_TMB -t /tumour_path/tumour_bam.bam -n  /normal_path/normal.bam -r /ref/hg19a.fa -o `pwd`

 ## Please Note
 All steps will try to use 48 threads
 Currently only works for hg19 genome bams without the 'chr' prefix.